mmatschiner/tutorials/ml_phylogeny_inference/README.md

 		python3 get_mean_node_support.py 16s_filtered.bs.nex.treefile
 		python3 get_mean_node_support.py rag1_filtered.bs.nex.treefile

-	You'll probably see that the *RAG1* phylogeny has a much higher mean node support (84.9) than the 16S phylogeny (68.6).
+	You'll probably see that the *RAG1* phylogeny has a much higher mean node support (84.9 in my analysis) than the 16S phylogeny (68.6 in my analysis).

 <a name="concatenation"></a>